Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listing/data/custom-listing

-Дозволяє змінювати парметри лістингу в момент виклику setup_default_listing(). Це відбувається коли плагін намагається отримати данні лістингу на стандартних архівних сторінках ВП. Фільтр використовується для сумісності з тем білдерами (JetThemeCore та elementorPro)
+Allows you to change the parameters of the listing when setup_default_listing() is called.
+This happens when the plugin tries to get the listing data on standard WP archive pages.
+The filter is used for compatibility with theme builders (JetThemeCore and ElementorPro).

 **Args:**

-* `$listing` - array|false - Данні лістингу.
+* `$listing` - array|false - Listing data.
 * `$data_manager` - Jet_Engine_Listings_Data.
-* `$default_object` - object - Поточний дефолтний об'єкт.
+* `$default_object` - object - Current default object.

 **Location:**
 /includes/listings/data.php